No-Trade-No-Life/Yuan/ui/docs/docs/vendor-guide/vendor-transfer.md

 addAccountTransferAddress({
   terminal,
-  account_id: 'account_id_1',
+  account_id: 'account_id_1', // Account ID
-  currency: 'USDT',
+  currency: 'USDT', // Currency
-  network_id: 'AccountInternal/1/SubAccount/1',
+  network_id: 'AccountInternal/1/SubAccount/1', // Transfer network ID, here we are describing a main account-subaccount transfer.
-  address: 'main',
+  address: 'main', // Address, for AccountInternal/1/SubAccount/1, this can be 'main' or the main account ID, as long as it is distinct from the subaccount's address
   onApply: {
     INIT: async (order: ITransferOrder) => {
       /// NOTE: makeSubAccountParams and Api.transferSubAccount need to be implemented by yourself